KyleJHarper/tyche/README.md

 ====
 Latest Changelog Entries

+**[2016-04-05]**
+*Released version 0.0.13 which utilizes a caller-provided list pin which avoids a ton of lock contention.
+This allows greater scaling across multple cores/cpus.
+Also made a minor tweak to RESTORATION_THRESHOLD.*

 **[2016-04-02]**
 *Released version 0.0.12 (0.0.11 exists, but I immediately thought of more things to test so I didn't update README for it).
 There are a few minor changes, but the big ones are memory optimization.*